 BofA Securities, Inc., an underwriter of the Fixed Rate Offered Bonds, has entered into a distribution agreement with its affiliate Merrill Lynch, Pierce, Fenner & Smith Incorporated ("MLPF&S").
-As part of this arrangement, BofA Securities, Inc. may distribute securities to MLPF&S, which may in turn distribute such securities to investors through the financial advisor network of MLPF&S. As part of this arrangement, BofA Securities, Inc. may compensate MLPF&S as a dealer for their selling efforts with respect to the Fixed Rate Offered Bonds.
+As part of this arrangement, BofA Securities, Inc. may distribute securities to MLPF&S, which may in turn distribute such securities to investors through the financial advisor network of MLPF&S. As part of this arrangement, BofA Securities, Inc. may compensate MLPF&S as a dealer for their selling efforts with respect to the Fixed Rate Bonds.

-Jefferies LLC ("Jefferies") has entered into a distribution agreement (the "InspereX Distribution Agreement") with InspereX LLC ("InspereX") for the retail distribution of municipal securities.
-Pursuant to the agreement, if Jefferies sells the Bonds to InspereX, it will share a portion of its selling concession compensation with InspereX.
+Jefferies LLC ("Jefferies"), one of the Underwriters of the Fixed Rate Offered Bonds, has entered into a distribution agreement with InspereX LLC ("InspereX") for the retail distribution of municipal securities.
+Pursuant to the Agreement, if Jefferies sells the Fixed Rate Offered Bonds to InspereX, it will share a portion of its selling concession compensation with InspereX.